DaintyDysphemism/collection/README.md

 # Collection

 Repository to-do:
+ Front page:
  - (Solved?)
-Adjust body width to browser size (thereby indirectly adjusting size of clownpoodle)
+Adjust body width to browser size (thereby indirectly adjusting size of clownpoodle
+ - Adjust so title will appear relative to browser (moving with the poodle)
+ - Create grid for project navigation

 Projects in progress: